swseighman/GraalVM-A1-ADB/README.md

 ![](images/Wallet-2.png)

-We'll use these crededntial files in steps after we provision the Ampere A1 instance.
+We'll use these credential files in steps after we provision the Ampere A1 instance.

 Once you have an Autonomous Database running and the credentials downloaded, continue to the next steps.